unstoppabledomains/resolution-swift/README.md

 Contributions to this library are more than welcome.
 The easiest way to contribute is through GitHub issues and pull requests.

+## Build & test

+Resolution library relies on environment variables to load TestNet RPC Urls.
+This way, our keys don't expose directly to the code.
+These environment variables are:

+* L1_TEST_NET_RPC_URL
+* L2_TEST_NET_RPC_URL

+Use `swift build` to build, and `swift test -v` to run the tests

 # Free advertising for integrated apps